 NumPy and SciPy both have a linear algebra module, each called linalg, but SciPy's module is the larger of the two.
 Some of SciPy's common linalg functions are listed below.
+See http://docs.scipy.org/doc/scipy/reference/linalg.html for more documentation.

-Function Returns det() The determinant of a square matrix. eig() The eigenvalues and eigenvectors of a square matrix. inv() The inverse of an invertible matrix. norm() The norm of a vector or matrix norm of a matrix. solve() The solution to $A\mathbf{x} = \mathbf{b}$ (the system need not be square).
+Function Returns det() The determinant of a square matrix. eig() The eigenvalues and eigenvectors of a square matrix. inv() The inverse of an invertible matrix. norm() The norm of a vector or matrix norm of a matrix. solve() The solution to $A\mathbf{x} = \mathbf{b}$ (the system may not be square).